AchiraT/Online-Voting-System/README.md

 2. **Login using your credentials.**
 3. **Participate in ongoing elections and cast your vote.**
 4. **Admins can manage elections and candidates through the admin panel.**

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.

----

-Feel free to customize this README file further based on specific details or instructions for your project.